“I still have your pocket watch, my dear father. Like me, it is broken, but stubborn, and still keeps going.” – Arno Hintjens

 This type of automatic pocket watch requires no batteries and works for up to 36 hours without the need to be wound up.
 Another new kind of feature that this watch has is the dual time feature.
 It allows you to keep time in AM and PM.
 Also, it has a sun/moon dial that keeps track of day and night and separate time zones as well.

-Longines’s relationship with equestrian sports goes back to the 18th century, which is why it makes sense that their pocket watch is engraved with an equestrian trio of horses.
+Longines’s relationship with equestrian sports and watches goes back to the 18th century, which is why it makes sense that their pocket watch is engraved with an equestrian trio of horses.
 The eighteen-carat pocket watch has a rose gold color and features manual winding.
-The hour and minute hands have a blue color and a “Breguet” style.
 Also, there is a small second dial at the 6 o’clock position

 This Baume et Mercier watch is the literal embodiment of luxury.
-Based on the hefty price tag it’s likely to be out of the reach of most people.
+However, the hefty price tag it’s likely to put this watch out of the reach of most shoppers.
 It has an eighteen-carat pure rose gold case and a black lambskin pure leather strap.
 The bezel is fixed and the dial is opaline silver with a rose gold accent and Arabic numerals for the hour mark.
 The back case is a see-through exhibition case that allows the user to look at the watch mechanisms, it is also water-resistant up to 50 mm.

 Although wristwatches have dominated the watch industry, pocket watches still appeal to a niche market and this market consists of individuals that are either die-hard watch enthusiasts or individuals that believe that pocket watches add an element of elegance and grace to the wardrobe.
 Patek Philippe also believes in this, and that is why they have been demonstrating their manufacturing prowess with Pocket Watches for decades